ben-howard/Planner-PowerBI-with-PowerAutomate/README.md

 https://tenantname/sitename/foldername/filename.xlsx

 Publish the Power BI file and then set up a scheduled refresh on the dataset.
 My recommendation is to set this to run two hours after the schedule for the Power Automate Flow, especially if you have a large number of tasks.
-The default time for the Flow is 11:00pm, so I recommend setting the Power BI Scheduled Refresh to 1:00am.
+The default time for the Flow is 11:00pm, so I recommend setting the Power BI Scheduled Refresh to 1:00am, or of course, you could modify the flow to refresh the Power BI file as the final step.